MHS-FIRSTrobotics/Code-Editor/README.md

 - c: this is your Base-64 encoded JSON'ed code, don't change the automatically generated code without the proper tools
 - url: this is the URL for the code you want to see, served from a GET request to the URL (this is ignored if c is specified)

+## Usage:
+Use like any other code editor, except keep in mind that Ctrl-M (Command-M on Mac) creates the URL for your own purposes.

 Feel free to play with this code, or visit https://mustangrobotics.club/editor.html for an example!